eljefe303030/Melius/README.md

 Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)

 Installation folder takes up approx 95GB and the download folder takes up another 90GB.
+A total of 179GB is needed, including temporary installation files, if both folders are on one drive.

 ## Pre-installation Steps
 1. Install [Visual C++ x64 Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe).